-Often mistakenly referred to as the “Lost City of the Incas,” Machu Pikchu is the most familiar icon of Inca civilization.
+Often mistakenly referred to as the “Lost City of the Incas,” Machu Pikchu is the most familiar Inca civilization icon.
 The sanctuary of Machu Picchu is considered one of humanity’s most significant architectural achievements.

 On July 7, 2007, Machu Picchu was chosen as one of the New 7 Wonders of the Modern World.
 Built-in a remote Andean setting atop a narrow ridge high above a precipitous river canyon, the site is eminent for its ideal combination with the spectacular landscape.